q-viper/q-viper.github.io/_posts/2020-08-04-deploying-a-simple-rasa-chatbot-on-unity3d-project-to-make-a-chatbot-for-android-devices.md

 * Switch to 2d Mode by clicking on 2D
  ![image-title-here]({{site.url}}/assets/wp-content/uploads/2020/08/2d-switch.png){:class="img-responsive"}

-<b>The window and project structure i have is new, but i am writing this blog on existing project on new scene.
-So only focus you should make is on the things i stated.
-This Unity project i am working is a game named `Roll a Ball` which is still being developed.
-Also i am working on new Scene named as HTTPTest.
+<b>The window and project structure I have is new, but I am writing this blog on existing project on new scene.
+So only focus you should make is on the things I stated.
+This Unity project I am working is a game named `Roll a Ball` which is still being developed.
+Also I am working on new Scene named as HTTPTest.
 SO you have to edit your Scene to HTTPTest from Main.</b>

 ## Creating Simple GUI on Unity